relvaner/actor4j-core/Readme.md

 unwatch(UUID dest)
 ```
 ### Comparison to Akka ###
 The life cycle and monitoring are largely similar to Akka's approach.
-Instead of a UUID, an ActorRef is returned when an actuator is instantiated.
+Instead of a `UUID`, an `ActorRef` is returned when an actor is instantiated.

 Page to be updated 11/18/2016